 “HE” means hour ending.

-“Heat Rate” means the ratio of Btu’s of Gas consumed to kWh’s of electric energy produced.
+“Heat Rate” means, for each EDP, the ratio of Btu’s of Gas consumed to kWh’s of electric energy produced shown in Exhibit A for that EDP, as such ratio may be revised under Section 2.3.

-“Hour” or “hour” means each of the twenty-four sixty (60) minute intervals comprising each Day, as generally used and understood in the electric power industry.
+“Hour” or “hour” means sixty (60) minute intervals in each Day, as generally used and understood in the electric power industry.

-“Interest Rate” means, for any date, the lesser of (i) _____ percent (___%) over the per annum rate of interest equal to the prime lending rate as may from time to time be published in The Wall Street Journal under “Money Rates” and (ii) the maximum lawful rate permitted by applicable law.
+“Interest Rate” means, for any date, the lesser of (i) two percent (2%) plus the prime lending rate as may from time to time be published in The Wall Street Journal under “Money Rates” and (ii) the maximum lawful rate from time to time permitted by applicable law.

-“ISO” means an independent system operator or any successor to the functions thereof [add RTO definition].
+“ISO” means an independent system operator or any successor to the functions thereof.

 “kW” means kilowatt.